 6. Prepare some medications.

 It is mandatory, I think for safety & emergency reason.
 During my last trip, I forgot to paracetamol.
 You might get a headache or nausea along the way.
 Some bandage, paracetamol, muscle spray would be helpful.
 Just don't bring the entire First Aid Box.
 I was vomited so badly after coming down from the peak and the night before climbing to the top, I had a mild headache, which is so bad at this kind of harsh environment.
 I am not a scientist or anything genius but seems like taking paracetamol like 6 hours before climbing will boost your energy. -).(Drug)

-I am not a professional climber, I 'm just a real climber facing real experience.
+I am not a professional climber, I'm just a real climber facing real experience.
 It was tough, fun, tiring but worth to climb for the second time.
 You always can ask others who has successfully conquered Mount Kinabalu, they will definitely give good advice and wild story!
-If you have any others tips, please share below at comment sections for benefits of others.
+If you have any other tips, please share below at comment sections for the benefits of others.
 Sharing is caring.
 Right?
 So, good luck!